 Increased Kitchen Use

 Homeowners in Fall River and all throughout this part of the country tend to do a lot more cooking and baking this time of year.
-As a result, many plumbing repairs and maintenance issues are directly caused by improper use of drains and disposals.
+As a result, many plumbing repairs and maintenance issues are directly caused by the improper use of drains and disposals.
 Speak with your residential service provider to find out about any tips that will help reduce plumbing repairs and other issues if you have specialized equipment.

 Meals served during the holidays often result in a lot of food and grease making their way into the garbage disposal or kitchen drain.
 Despite your best efforts, not everyone will be as careful with the things they put in the disposal as you would be.
 Try putting an extra trash can next to the sink so guests will be more likely to put food in the trash instead of down your drain.
 Using paper plates can help, as guests can just dump the whole thing rather than ever having to rinse plates and take the chance of dumping food.